 Nomination Period Opens for Membership on Community Depository Institutions Advisory Council

 The Federal Reserve Bank of Boston has opened nominations for membership on the First District's Reserve Bank Community Depository Institutions Advisory Council (CDIAC).
-Made up of 12 members ? including representatives from commercial banks, thrift institutions, and credit unions ? the First District's CDIAC represents the six New England states: Connecticut (excluding Fairfield County), Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Made up of 12 members – including representatives from at least two commercial banks, thrift institutions, and credit unions – the First District's CDIAC represents the six New England states: Connecticut (excluding Fairfield County), Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 CDIAC members represent communities that form the backbone of the New England economy.
 From credit unions that support low-income and rural communities to commercial banks from some of the First District's largest cities and towns, CDIAC members provide valuable perspectives that help the Boston Fed carry out its mission of public service across New England.